leaselabsco/test-engineer/README.md

   - Think of things like "What if 50 different external apps would connect to the base app?" or "What if my external app connects to 50 different base apps?"

 ### Completion and Delivery
-You can clone or fork this repo.
+The above tasks requests you to clone this repo as it contains a skeleton for you to get started.
 All files and code to submit can exist within the 2 applications.
 When complete, email a link to submissions@leaselabs.com.
 Please submit the following:

- - your updated gamelibrary app
+ - Your updated gamelibrary app
- - your new mygames app
+ - Your new mygames app

 **MIT License - Open Source** We have created this test as an assessment for backend-end developers.
 If anyone else finds this useful, it's available for you to use anyway you like.